syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

 4. OLAP Report: The OlapReport class in the Syncfusion.Olap.Base holds the complete information of each axes such as column, row and slicer.
 Using OlapReport class, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.

-   As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.
+   As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in the form of a string.

    When you perform any operation such as drill up or down, filtering, sorting etc., you are required to send OlapReport from the client-side to the service in a de-serialized and updated format.